[−][src]Trait gio::ApplicationExt

 An integer that is set as the exit status for the calling

 process.
-See ApplicationCommandLineExt::set_exit_status
+See ApplicationCommandLineExt::set_exit_status.

 fn connect_shutdown<F: Fn(&Self) + 'static>(&self, f: F) -> SignalHandlerId